alex

 Popp and Wunderlich is the Youth's voice!

-The score is so heavily reorganized as to make a real dramatic hash
+The score is so heavily reorganized as to make a real dramatic hashthis set, though, are pretty substantial.
+Karajan leaves the

 out of Act II in Karajan's version; this seems to be done to avoid